Mayor Marjorie Sloan

 I’m honored to serve as mayor of Golden, our small-town gem in the Denver metropolitan area.
 Golden is the home of more than eighteen thousand engaged and involved residents and the destination of hundreds of thousands of visitors.
 My goal is to maintain and enhance the Golden experience for all these folks.

 We have a well-run city in a strong financial position.
-Our neighborhoods are nurturing and our downtown is vibrant.
+Our neighborhoods are nurturing and our downtown is so vibrant that we recently won the 2013 Colorado Urban Land Institute Impact Award.
 We have an award-winning parks and recreation department that provides great experiences for people of all ages.
 The Golden Police, Fire, and Public Works departments protect persons and their property.
 And volunteerism is a hallmark of Golden.
 Our residents pitch in to make sure that we have good government, excellent schools, service to those in need, and terrific community events.

 Mayor Pro Tem Joe Behm